Newly become parents: Important information about the time after birth – bonding, postpartum period & paperwork

 Early registration in the daycare or nursery

-Even though it is not mandatory, registering in a daycare center or nursery early is advisable.
-Especially in cities, there are often long waiting lists.
-Those who want to place their child at a specific time should take care of a spot early.
+Even though it is not mandatory, registering at a daycare center or nursery early on is sensible.
+Especially in towns, there are often long waiting lists.
+Those who want to place their child at a certain time should take care of securing a spot early.

-With this checklist, parents keep track of the important official procedures after the birth.
-This ensures that all applications are submitted on time and all support benefits such as maternity leave, parental allowance, and child benefit are applied for promptly.
+With this checklist, parents keep track of the important official appointments after the birth.
+This ensures that all applications are submitted on time and all support benefits such as maternity protection, parental allowance, and child benefit are applied for promptly.

 Conclusion: Start family life well prepared

 The postpartum period is a time of change, settling in, and learning.
 With the right initial equipment, support, and patience, parents can consciously experience and enjoy this special phase.
 What is especially important to you?
-Exchange ideas, make a list, and communicate your needs – this is how a relaxed start to family life succeeds!
+Share your thoughts, make a list, and communicate your needs – this is how a relaxed start to family life succeeds!

 Sources: